 The candlesticks patterns video below will show you several real world examples of what inverted candlesticks look like on stock charts and what story this pattern tells during a downtrend.

-Watch our Inverted Hammer Candlesticks video.
+Watch our Inverted Hammer Candlestick video.

-Read our Inverted Hammer Candlesticks post.
+Read our Inverted Hammer Candlestick post.

 10) HANGING MAN CANDLESTICKS

 Hanging man candlesticks look just like hammer candlesticks but are found in up trends.
 This candlestick shows the potential of a reversal to the downside.
 They form when a significant selloff occurs at the open of the market.